 Antero evaluates the impacts of projects in critical habitats or other areas with recognized high biodiversity value and High Conservation Value areas.
-Managing the environmental footprint of our pipelines, gas gathering facilities, water handling, and treatment assets is a constant focus of our efforts to be an industry leader and community partner in protecting our natural environment.

-We perform an extensive desktop analysis in the early planning stages utilizing the project's proposed limits of disturbance (LOD).
+We perform an extensive desktop analysis in the early planning stages, utilizing the project's proposed limits of disturbance (LOD).
 We developed a checklist to document the results of our project research.
-We utilize tools, regulations, and guidance provided by regulatory agencies such as the U.S. Army Corps of Engineers, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service (USFWS), West Virginia and Ohio State Historic Preservation Office (SHPO), Ohio Environmental Protection Agency, WV Division of Natural Resources (WV DNR), Ohio Department of Natural Resources (ODNR), WV Department of Environmental Protection, WV DNR Office of Land and Streams, and county floodplain ordinances.
+We utilize tools, regulations, and guidance provided by regulatory agencies such as the U.S. Army Corps of Engineers, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service (USFWS), West Virginia and Ohio State Historic Preservation Office (SHPO), Ohio Environmental Protection Agency, WV Division of Natural Resources (WV DNR), Ohio Department of Natural Resources, WV Department of Environmental Protection, WV DNR Office of Land and Streams, and county floodplain ordinances.
 Antero evaluates an expanded area of interest (AOI) beyond the proposed limits of disturbance of a project (e.g., 150 feet in both directions from the outer limits of disturbance on linear projects and 150 feet from the outer limits of disturbance of non-linear projects).
 Through this analysis, we consider and evaluate the following:

-Known aquatic features and hydric soils, utilizing the USFWS National Wetland Inventory (NWI) and Natural Resources Conservation Service Web Soil Survey, occurring within an AOI

-- Threatened, endangered or otherwise protected species and their designated critical habitat as defined in our Protected Species Matrix utilizing the USFWS Information for Planning and Consultation online tool (IPaC) and our environmental viewer, an internal environmental mapping tool, displaying state protected aquatic species habitat locations occurring within an expanded AOI - Known cultural resource finds and other medium and high probability sites for historic properties by utilizing historical aerial photographs, U.S. Geological Survey (USGS) maps, our internal GIS viewer (which shows landscape types more likely to have a high probability of cultural finds), and state SHPO viewers - Federal Emergency Management Agency data to determine if the project will be located in a floodplain - How earthmoving and grading activity may affect stormwater runoff, in order to develop erosion and sediment control plans to protect aquatic resources - Whether the project LOD occurs in a Total Maximum Daily Load (TMDL) watershed - State-protected waters - Sensitive areas or sites of concern identified during this stage of project planning
+- Known aquatic features and hydric soils, utilizing the USFWS National Wetland Inventory (NWI) and Natural Resources Conservation Service Soil Web Soil Survey, occurring within an expanded AOI - Threatened, endangered or otherwise protected species and their designated critical habitat as defined in our Protected Species Matrix utilizing the USFWS Information for Planning and Consultation online tool (IPaC) and our environmental viewer, an internal environmental mapping tool displaying state-protected aquatic species' habitat locations occurring within an expanded AOI - Known cultural resources finds and other medium and high probability sites for historic properties by utilizing historical aerial photographs, U.S. Geological Survey (USGS) maps, our internal GIS viewer (which shows landscape types more likely to have a high probability of cultural finds), and state SHPO viewers - Federal Emergency Management Agency data to determine if the project is in a floodplain

+How earthmoving and grading activity may affect stormwater runoff, in order to develop erosion and sediment control plans to protect aquatic resources

+Determine whether the project LOD occurs in a Total Maximum Daily Load watershed

+State protected waters

+Sensitive areas or sites of concern identified during this stage of project planning

 Following the desktop analysis and upon receipt of landowner permission, we conduct a field assessment to investigate and evaluate the aforementioned resources further.
-During this subsequent investigation, a Qualified Wetland Professional (and, if applicable, a protected species and habitat specialist and cultural resources specialist) conducts a field assessment of the proposed project area.
+During this subsequent investigation, a Qualified Wetland Professional (and, if applicable, a Protected Species and Habitat Specialist and Cultural Resources Specialist) conducts a field assessment of the proposed project area.
 We maintain historical project data in our internal environmental viewer and mapping system, which allows us to better plan for future project construction in our operational areas.
-When impacts are unavoidable, we consult with the appropriate state and federal agencies on a permitting strategy that incorporates minimization, restoration, and offsetting of potential impacts.
+When impacts are unavoidable, we consult with the appropriate state and federal agencies on a permitting strategy that incorporates minimization, restoration, and offsetting of the potential impacts.

-Only 0.8% of the land owned, leased, and/or operated by Antero Midstream is within areas of protected conservation status of endangered species habitat.
-We evaluated a number of data sets for this determination, including available mapping of protected mussels, aquatic buffers, NWI, IPaC analysis and terrestrial habitat preservation and restoration from the WV Watershed Resources Registry.
-(SASB EM-MD-160.a.2)
+Only 34% of proved reserves is in or near sites with protected conservation status or endangered species habitat.
+We evaluated a number of data sets for this determination, including available mapping of protected mussels, aquatic buffers, NWI, IPaC analysis, and terrestrial habitat preservation and restoration from the WV Watershed Resources Registry.
+(SASB EM-EP-160.a.3)

-In addition to these efforts to protect threatened and endangered species, Antero implements best management practices in all of our construction and development activities.
+Antero implements best management practices in its construction and development activities.
 For example, when we cut trees for projects, they are stacked strategically to enhance wildlife habitat.
 During the initial assessment and before construction, all aquatic features are marked with flagging.
-We stabilize and reseed the right-of-ways with seed mixes that provide habitat and food sources for wildlife.
+We stabilize and reseed the rights-of-way with seed mixes that provide habitat and food sources for wildlife.